samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This wand has 7 charges.
 While holding it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to expend 1 charge and create a harmless burst of multicolored light at a point you can see up to 120 feet away.
 The burst of light is accompanied by a crackling noise that can be heard up to 300 feet away.
 The light is as bright as a torch flame but lasts only a second.

 ***Regaining Charges.*** The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll 1d20.
+If you expend the wand's last charge, roll 1d20.
 On a 1, the wand erupts in a harmless pyrotechnic display and is destroyed.

 ### [Wand of Secrets](/magic-items/9229193-wand-of-secrets)